vangberg/chowder/README.md

   Takes whatever params are on the form ('login' and 'password' by default) and passes them, as a hash, to your :signup callback.

+  *About the signup callback:*

+  Your signup callback has to return one of two things:
+  If you successfully sign up a user (whatever that means for you), your callback must return a two-element array like so:
+  `[true, newuser.id]`.

+  If there were errors, your signup callback must return an n-element array like so:
+  `[false, "error 1", "error 2", ...]`.

+  These errors will be made available to your custom signup view as `@errors`.

 And *Chowder::OpenID* provides

 `POST /openid/initiate`